 9. Delete a skill

-Sometimes, you might make some skills that aren’t as useful or fun as you’d expect.
-The Skills You’ve Made area allows you to edit a skill.
-Alternatively, you can delete a skill to remove it from your account.
-You can also remove skills you’ve published from the Alexa Skills Store by selecting Remove from Store under the menu options.
+There may come a time when you make some skills that aren’t as helpful or entertaining as you’d suspect.
+The Skills You’ve Made section lets you edit your skill.
+As an alternate option, you can remove a skill to take it off of your account.
+You can also delete skills you’ve previously published from the Alexa Skills Store by clicking Remove from Store under the menu choices.

-With its Blueprints section, Amazon makes it easy enough for even non-tech-savvy people to make Alexa skills and publish their own Alexa skill ideas.
-As a result, you can customize your smart speaker device with content that’s relevant to you and your family, and you can share your creations with the world.
+With its impressive Blueprints region, Amazon makes it simple enough for even technologically-challenged users to create Alexa skills and publish their own Alexa skill concepts.
+As a result, you can personalize your smart speaker device with the type of content that’s important to you and the other people in your house.
+And, you can easily share your creations with the rest of the world.